 Instead of--or in addition to a planner--you may wish to use one of the apps below:

-provides the most benefits to both you and to your friends.
+together.
 The second hour provides fewer benefits than the first, and the the third provides still fewer benefits.

 By leaving your friends after an hour to go study rather than hanging out with them all night, you still maintain connection with them (indeed,your connection might improve given that

 research suggests people wish their conversations with others were shorter), and you can get more school work done.
 In addition, you will be more able to free up time to be with friends when they really need you.